If you have heavy periods, your doctor may discuss Oriahnn with you.

 Call your doctor right away if you have an allergic reaction to Oriahnn.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

-If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
-You can also visit the Oriahnn manufacturer’s website to see if they have support options.
+• Savings program: If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
+The Oriahnn Savings Card may also be available.

-Oriahnn works to treat heavy periods caused by uterine fibroids.
-(Fibroids are noncancerous growths.)
+Oriahnn works to treat heavy periods caused by uterine fibroids (noncancerous growths in your uterus).
 How the drug works is known as its mechanism of action.

 To learn more about how Oriahnn is used, see the “What is Oriahnn used for?” section below.
 If you have questions about how Oriahnn works for your condition, ask your doctor for more information.